eXparity/exparity-stub/README.md

 The RandomBuilder class includes includes factory methods for:

-* __aRandomArrayOf__ - Create a random array of an class which implements the Java Beans getters and setters
+* __aRandomArrayOf__ - Create a random array of a class, interface, or abstract class
 * __aRandomArrayOfEnum__ - Create a random array of an Enum
 * __aRandomBoolean__ - Create a random Boolean
 * __aRandomByte__ - Create a random Byte
 * __aRandomByteArray__ - Create a random byte[]
 * __aRandomChar__ - Create a random Character
-* __aRandomCollectionOf__ - Create a random collection of a class which implements the Java Beans getters and setters
+* __aRandomCollectionOf__ - Create a random collection of a class, interface, or abstract class
 * __aRandomDate__ - Create a random Date
 * __aRandomLocalDate__ - Create a random LocalDate
 * __aRandomLocalDateTime__ - Create a random LocalDateTime